-I’m sure at some point in your lives you’ve had some facet of a “Bloomin’ Onion” either from Outback Steakhouse or some other restaurant.
-And even if you haven’t, you’ve had to have heard of them.
+I’m sure at some point in your lives, you’ve had some facet of a “Bloomin’ Onion” either from Outback Steakhouse or some other restaurant.
+And even if you haven’t, you’ve at least heard of them.
 Right?
-So these bloomin’ onions were cut in a way that, when batter dipped and deep fried would ‘bloom’ in the hot oil thus making the onion to look like a blooming flower.
+So these bloomin’ onions were cut in a way that, when batter dipped and deep fried, would ‘bloom’ in the hot oil, thus making the onion look like a blooming flower.

 PrintBloomin’ Loaded Baked Potatoes